nicolelyu021/Decomposition-Attacks-and-AI-Red-Teaming/README.md

 # Decomposition-Attacks-and-AI-Red-Teaming

-## CASI–MATS Application — Nicole Lyu ##
+CASI–MATS Application
-This repository is prepared as part of the Carnegie AI Safety Initiative (CASI) x MATS-style fellowship** application.
+This repository is prepared as part of the Carnegie AI Safety Initiative (CASI) x MATS-style fellowship application.
 Carnegie Mellon University – MS in Artificial Intelligence Systems Management (Class of 2026)
 ---